Murrumba Downs - Griffin

 Murrumba Downs - Griffin has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 40 projects likely impacting the area.
-Notable ones include Redcliffe Peninsula Rail Line Upgrades, River Cove Residences, Moreton Bay Central, and Moreton Bay Marine Education and Discovery Centre.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 41 projects likely impacting the area.
+Notable ones include Redcliffe Peninsula Rail Line Upgrades, River Cove Residences, Moreton Bay Marine Education and Discovery Centre, and Moreton Bay Central.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.